-Whether you’re a lifelong runner or you’re just getting started, learning how to run longer distances is key to reaching your running goals.
+Whether you’re a lifelong runner or you’re just getting started, learning how to run longer distances is key to reaching your running goals and improving your fitness level.

-Maybe you want to burn maximum calories to lose weight, or perhaps you’re training for a longer race, such as a marathon.
-However, many runners simply get stuck in a rut or comfortable maintaining the same mileage every week.
+Maybe you want to burn maximum calories to lose weight, or perhaps you’re training for a longer race, such as a half marathon.
+However, many runners simply get stuck in a rut or comfortable maintaining the same mileage and cruising along at the same heart rate every week.

-You might be eager to nail your first long run, but you’ll likely end up injuring yourself if you overdo it.
+You might be eager to nail your first long run, but you’ll likely end up increasing your injury risk if you overdo it.
 Help prevent injuries and burnout using the 10 percent rule–don’t up your weekly mileage by more than about 10 percent each week.

 Let’s say you’re running 30 miles per week and you want to get to 45 miles per week before your upcoming 10k race.
 It doesn’t seem like a lot, but just adding three to four miles per week makes a big difference.
-Here’s what your running schedule might look like:
+Here’s what your training plan might look like:

-In just five weeks, you’ve increased your mileage significantly and are up to a 10-mile long run.
+In just five weeks, you’ve increased the amount of time you are running and your mileage significantly–and are up to a 10-mile long run.
 Awesome!
 Now, you might be wondering how to make the most of those long runs.
 Keep reading.

 Managing how you breathe while running has a significant impact on how long far you can run comfortably.
 You’ll feel more in control, reserve energy, and feel stronger.
 But, how do you make proper breathing intentional?